planet-nine-app/planet-nine/README.md

 The Milky Way is 10-13.5 billion years old so how many stars has it had?

 You start doing the math, and you get to trillions very quick.
-If you thought keeping track of species in sff was confusing at times, forget about trying it here.
+If you thought keeping track of species in science-fiction was confusing at times, forget about trying it here.

 ### The Fermi Paradox

 [The Fermi Paradox][fermi] basically runs through the math above, and asks, "if there're trillions of alien civs, why haven't we seen any of them?"

 It always struck me as pretty naive that we'd expect billion-year-old civs to communicate via radio--I'll refer you again to footnote 1.
-Most of the universe does not interact with the electro-magnetic field, which suggests, since things in Physics prefer low-energy states to high-energy states, that communicating with light might be a rather primitive way of communicating to anyone who's been broadcasting for more than a century or two.
+Most of the universe does not interact with the electro-magnetic field, which suggests, since things in Physics prefer low-energy states to high-energy states, that communicating with light might be a rather primitive, and energy inefficient way of communicating to anyone who's been broadcasting for more than a century or two.

 Gravitational waves were detected like a decade ago, and it took two black holes 30 times the mass of the sun to merge for us to see them.
 If aliens are using gravity to communicate, we wouldn't hear them yet.